0xAX/linux-insides/Timers/timers-4.md

 }
 ```

-This chapter will not describe `hotplug` related events in the Linux kernel source code, but if you are interesting in such things, you can find implementation iof the `migrate_timers` function in the [kernel/time/timer.c](https://github.com/torvalds/linux/blob/master/kernel/time/timer.c) source code file.
+This chapter will not describe `hotplug` related events in the Linux kernel source code, but if you are interesting in such things, you can find implementation of the `migrate_timers` function in the [kernel/time/timer.c](https://github.com/torvalds/linux/blob/master/kernel/time/timer.c) source code file.

-The last step in the is the `init_timers` function is the call of the:
+The last step in the `init_timers` function is the call of the:

 ```C
 open_softirq(TIMER_SOFTIRQ, run_timer_softirq);